-While MSCONFIG does list a handful of the applications that start up automatically, it doesn’t provide anywhere near a full list of all the independent processes that load into memory with every boot-up and consume precious CPU clock cycles.
+MSCONFIG does list the major applications that start up automatically, but it doesn’t provide anywhere near a full list of all the independent processes that load into memory with every boot-up and consume precious CPU clock cycles.

 If you happen to disable the automatic startup of something that is actually needed, simply run Autoruns again and re-check the box beside that process, then exit Autoruns and restart your PC.

 Autoruns is a stand-alone program that doesn’t need to be installed, therefore it’s portable (it can even be run from a thumb drive) and it doesn’t add to the clutter in the Windows Registry.

 Here are the steps for downloading and running Autoruns:

 1 – Visit the Autoruns download page and click the Download Autoruns and Autorunsc link.

 2 – Open the Autoruns.zip folder and click Extract all files.

 3 – Right-click on the autoruns.exe file and select Run as administrator from the drop-down menu.

 That’s all there is to it.
 Now you know how to use Autoruns to take complete control over your Windows PC’s startup process!